Scripture Reference: Genesis 41:3-47:12

 “Has anyone ever been to a family reunion?
 That’s when everyone in a family gets together to visit with each other.
 Sometimes you see aunts and uncles and cousins that you haven’t seen in a long time.
 In today’s lesson we are going to find out how Joseph had a family reunion with his family that he had not seen in twenty-two years.
 Let’s see who Joseph’s family is:” Draw a family tree from Abraham down to Joseph and his brothers.
 Make boxes and leave the squares blank so that the children can fill them in.

-On the way home the brothers looked in their bags of grain and were shocked to find not only the grain but their money too!
+On the way home the brothers looked in their bags of grain and were shocked to find not only the grain but their silver too!
 They were afraid.
-What if the Egyptians thought they had stolen the money?
+That silver is what they had paid the Egyptians for the grain.
+What if the Egyptians thought they had stolen the silver?
 (They did not know that Joseph had put the money in the bags to test them).

 As time went by the grain was all used up and Israel and his family became hungry again.
 Israel did not want the brothers to take his youngest son, Benjamin, to Egypt but he knew that if Benjamin didn’t go, then the official in charge of the grain would not give them any.
 Benjamin said good-bye to his father and went with his brothers.

-This time when the brothers left Joseph tested them again.
+This time when the brothers left to go back home Joseph tested them again.
 Joseph secretly told his workers to put all of their payment money into the bags of grain that they were taking home to Israel.
-He also told them to put his expensive silver cup in Benjamin’s bag.
+He also told them to put his own expensive silver cup in Benjamin’s bag.
 Then Joseph sent his brothers on their way home.

 Joseph waited a little while and then he sent his officials after his brothers.
 When the officials found the money and cup they brought all of the brothers back to Joseph.
 Joseph told them that it looked as if Benjamin stole his cup.
 Benjamin would have to stay and be a slave in Egypt.